Top 10 Toughest Exams in India: 2025-26

 The National Institute of Design conducts the NID Design Aptitude Test (DAT) at a national level, which is taken by candidates for admission into undergraduate and postgraduate courses.
 The exam consists of two qualifying stages, namely NID DAT prelims and NID DAT mains.

 The candidates must be at least 19 years old before applying for the exam.
-The merit list is prepared based on the scores obtained in prelims and mains.
+The merit list is prepared based on the scores obtained in the prelims and mains.
 The NID conducts counselling in two stages.

 Candidates appeared15000